 Folic acid in diet

 Folic acid is water-soluble.
 Leftover amounts of the vitamin leave the body through the urine.
-That means your body does not store folic acid and you need a regular supply of the vitamin in the foods you eat.
+That means your body does not store folic acid.
+You need to get a regular supply of the vitamin through the foods you eat or through supplements.

 Folic acid; Polyglutamyl folacin; Pteroylmonoglutamate; Folate